voltaire7/programming-language/concept.md

 # λ

-Based on: LISP (Scheme), Jai, Uiua, BQN, Haskell and Raku.
+Based on: LISP (Scheme), Jai, Uiua, BQN, Haskell, Raku, Smalltalk, Io, Red and Forth.

 ## Goals
 - Everything is a function.